nykabhishek/nykabhishek-academic-kickstart/content/project/obstacle/index.md

 ---
-title: Robotic path planning algorithms in presence of obstacles
+title: Robotic motion planning algorithms in presence of obstacles
-summary: In this project, I developed new bounding approaches for shortest path problems involving curvature constrained robots in presence of obstacles.
+summary: In this work, I developed new bounding approaches for shortest path problems involving curvature constrained robots in presence of obstacles.
 tags:
 - Path Planning
 - Algorithms